au-ts/lionsos.org/content/docs/examples/firewall/_index.md

 Since we currently only support real hardware, to test the firewall system you will also need to configure subnets and network nodes for each network interface.
-For details on this, please see the section on [hardware setup](./hardware).
+For details on this, please see the section on [running the firewall](./running).

 ## Architecture